bhauman/bhauman.github.com/drafts/frontier.md

 can store and reason about it.
 However, in terms of this exploration it is a rolled up view of the original source of truth: the inputs.

-Lets reflect on the stability of the domain model versus the stability of the inputs.
 Domain models change quite often as knowledge of the domain increases and software requirements change.
-But the inputs are much more essential and immutable if a user changes his first name on the 12th then that is always true regardless of your model changes.
+Thus the storage of same data can take different forms.
+The inputs, however, are much more essential and immutable if a user changes his first name on the 12th at 5:30 then that fact is always true regardless of your model changes.
-You can have new and different types of inputs but the previous inputs have happened and can't change.
-Again pointing to the essential nature of the inputs to our systems.
-Yet it is standard practice to treat them as the most transient things and trust our data model of situation implicitly.

 That being said domain state is a very useful and important derivation of the inputs.
 We like thinking about and operating on domain models